OSGeo/gdal/doc/source/programs/ogr2ogr.rst

 * Extracting only geometries.

   There are different situations, depending if the input layer has a named geometry column, or not.
-First check, with ogrinfo if there is a reported geometry column.
+First check, with :program:`ogrinfo` if there is a reported geometry column.
+  Several special columns, not normally visible even with a "SELECT *" statement, are revealed:

     .. code-block:: bash

-        ogrinfo -so CadNSDI.gdb.zip PLSSPoint | grep 'Geometry Column' Geometry Column = SHAPE
+        ogrinfo -so CadNSDI.gdb.zip PLSSPoint | grep Column FID Column = OBJECTID
+        Geometry Column = SHAPE

   In that situation where the input format is a FileGeodatabase, it is called SHAPE